whr812756608/quant-notes/Linear Regression/interview_question.md

 - Do we include the intercept term in ridge/lasso regression?
 Why?

-#  F statistics and T-statistics
+#  F statistics and T-statistics and Chi-Square
 - How do you interpret F statistics?
+- How do you interpret T statistics?
+- How do you interpret Chi-Square?
+- What's p-value